hrlblab/starter-hugo-research-group/content/authors/Ruining Deng/_index.md

   url: "https://ddrrnn123.github.io/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. student in Computer Science at Vanderbilt University, starting from January 2021.
+bio: I was a Ph.D. student in Computer Science at Vanderbilt University, starting from January 2021.

 interests:
 - Medical Image Analysis